Index of

 This lesson always sends a shiver up my spine.
 How long I labored under

-the delusion that I was born bad and needed exorcism, the fear that
+the delusion that I was born bad and needed exorcism, the fear that my

-decades of my life and were handed down to my daughters.
-Today
+of my life and were handed down to my daughters.
+Today I shall no longer

-I shall no longer worship at the blood-stained altar of sin.
-There is no
+worship at the blood-stained altar of sin.
+There is no sin.
+The Son of

-sin.
-The Son of God is free.
+God is free.

 140 Only salvation can be said to cure.